Semi-classical approximations based on Bohmian mechanics: Conclusion

 Further developments may include higher order corrections to the semi-classical approximation.
 One way of doing this might be by following the ideas presented in \cite{norsen10,norsen15}.
 As explained there, one might introduce extra wave functions for a subsystem in addition to the conditional wave function.
 These wave functions interact with each other and the Bohmian configuration.
 By including more of those wave functions one presumably obtains better approximations to the full quantum result.

 Finally, although we regard the Bohmian semi-classical approximation for quantum gravity as an approximation to some deeper quantum theory for gravity, one could also entertain the possibility that it is a fundamental theory on its own.
-At least, there is presumably as yet no experimental evidence against it.
+At least, there is presumably as yet no experimental evidence against it (unlike the usual semi-classical approximation which is ruled out as fundamental theory by the experiment of Page and Geilker).